 However, if there are any search problems, the status will be different:

-23817 items remains to be indexed
+23817 items remaining to be indexed

-Outlook search index is rebuilt when you add a new mailbox or Outlook Personal Folder (PST) file, move e-mails between folders, etc. If you have recently (up to 3-4 hours) performed these operations, you need to wait until indexing is complete.
+The Outlook search index is rebuilt when you add a new mailbox or Outlook Personal Folder (PST) file, move emails between folders, etc. If you have recently (up to 3-4 hours) performed these operations, you need to wait until indexing is complete.
 If you haven’t made significant configuration changes in Outlook for a long time and indexing is still ongoing, then the problem with the Outlook index is obvious.

 Enable Outlook Indexing by Windows Search Service